ibm-cloud-docs/EventStreams/index.md

    The topic is the core of {{site.data.keyword.messagehub}} flows.
 Data passes through a topic from producing applications to consuming applications.

-   We'll be using the UI to create the topic, and then reference it when starting the application.
+   We'll be using the UI to create the topic, and will reference it when starting the application.

       1. Go to **Topics**.